-III.
+II.
 Resetting the Controller to Original Factory Settings

 J-KEM manufactures the most technically advanced temperature controller available and should give you consistently flawless control.
-If you have difficulty with your controller, a good place to start to correct the problem is by loading the original factory settings.
+If you have difficulty with your controller, a good place to start to correct the problem is by loading the original factory settings into the setpoint controller (i.e., the meter on the left).
 If you still have difficulty with your controller, our Engineering department will help you resolve the problem.
 The factory settings of a J-KEM controller are: 0.1° C resolution, PID control with tuning parameters for a heating mantle, thermocouple type to match the thermocouple originally installed on the controller, high temperature alarm turned on, and a thermocouple offset entered at the time of original calibration.